This table has been sorted to display the fastest average* speed deals first.

 BT fibre broadband deals come with some added perks that set it apart from competitors.

-Site alerts – automatically alerts you if a website you’re trying to access contains malware
+Site alerts – automatically alerts you if a website you’re trying to access contains malware.

-Parental controls – blocks access to inappropriate pages, keywords or websites
+Parental controls – blocks access to inappropriate pages, keywords or websites.

 BT offers customer support by phone, online, and via an additional Tech Experts service.
 Here’s how to get in touch.

 Another form of customer support available is the BT Tech Experts service.
-This is a subscription service that covers issues pertaining to your PC, laptop, or other household devices.
+This is a subscription package that covers issues pertaining to your PC, laptop, or other household devices.
 The monthly fee covers an annual PC health check.

 If you’re thinking of switching broadband providers, BT is well worth a look.
 As the UK’s largest and longest-running ISP, it offers a comprehensive range of packages, from standard ADSL connections to superfast fibre speeds.
 BT’s network also extends into rural areas that smaller ISPs haven’t yet accessed.